CrazyFedde/docs/commands.md

 <a name="meme"></a>
 ### Meme

-Creates a meme of the given type, you can use the list keyword to see a full list of memes that can be generated via the bot, you can also tag a user to use the users avatar as a meme instead.
+Creates a meme of the given type.
+Passing list as an argument sends a full list of memes that can be generated via the bot.
+You can also tag a user to use that user's avatar as a meme instead.

 #### Usage